isomerpages/nparks-pcn/_whats-happening/Events.md

 </tbody>
 </table>
 <p>Share your experience with a big smile!
 When visiting the park and PCN,
-take photos with your buddies and upload them on the NEAR app or social media.
+take photos with your buddies and upload them on the NEAR app or on your social media.
 Include the hashtag <strong>#pcnkindness</strong> when posting on Facebook and Instagram.
 Remember to keep your post public to share your memories with everyone!</p>
-<p>This event will run from 17 May through 31st June 2024.</p>
+<p>This event will run from 17 May through 23rd June 2024.</p>
 <p>We hope to see you and your kakis on the Park Connectors!
 Have fun and
 remember to stay gracious and share the path together!</p>
 <p><strong>PCN Kindness Challenge</strong>
-<br><strong>17 May – 31 June 2024</strong>
+<br><strong>17 May – 23 June 2024</strong>
 </p>
 <p>🔗Download our NEAR mobile app here via <a href="https://near.nparks.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">https://near.nparks.gov.sg/</a>
 </p>